domenicYR/office-creation-reservation/README.md

 ## Description
-This application can be used by companies, which have one or more offices and need a reservation system for its rooms.
+This application can be used by companies, which have one or more offices and need a reservation system for their rooms.

 The application provides the functionality of creating multiple offices and to each office one or more rooms can be added.
 A room can then be reserved by